Narthur/ohc-handbook/Course Catalog.md

 ### [PHYS 101,102] General Physics I, II for Christian Students (4,4)
 The algebraic and trigonometric treatment of mechanics, heat, sound, light, electricity, and magnetism, and “modern physics”.
-Includes labs.
+Includes weekly lab.
 Prerequisite: [MATH 120].